 When you meet Nathan, ask him… How did he first get started playing an instrument?
 When did he first start playing with ROCO?
 What book is he currently reading?

-Williams is a frequent guest performer and teacher at conservatories, colleges and universities across the country and abroad.
+Williams is a frequent guest performer and teacher at conservatories, colleges, and universities across the country and abroad.
 He has been heard in Alice Tully Hall, the Kennedy Center, Merkin Hall, and the Kaufman Center at the 92nd Street Y in New York.
 Abroad he has given concerts in Austria, Canada, China, France, Italy, Israel, Hungary, Germany, Japan, Taiwan, the Netherlands, the Czech Republic, the United Kingdom, Hong Kong, and Portugal.
 Broadcasts of his performances can be heard regularly on National Public Radio’s “Performance Today”.
 He has recorded for Albany Records, Composers Recordings, Inc., Naxos, New Dynamic Records, and Arizona University Recordings.
+During the summer months, he is on the artist faculty of the Alion Baltic International Music Festival in Tallinn, Estonia and the Adult Chamber Music Institute at the Interlochen Center for the Arts in Michigan.

 His students have garnered prizes in national and international competitions, most recently including the Yamaha Young Performing Artists Competition, Music Teachers National Association Collegiate Young Artist Competition, the Vandoren Emerging Artist Competition, and the Texas Young Artists Competition.
 Former students hold positions in major symphony orchestras and universities in the US and abroad.

-A graduate of Eastman and Juilliard, Williams is an artist/clinician for Vandoren and a Buffet Group USA Performing Artist., and performs exclusively on Buffet R13 Prestige clarinets, Vandoren V12 Reeds, Brad Behn mouthpieces, and Taplin Weir barrels and bells.
+A graduate of Eastman and Juilliard, Williams is an artist/clinician for Vandoren and a Buffet Group USA Performing Artist.
+Williams performs exclusively on Buffet R13 Prestige clarinets, Vandoren mouthpieces and V12 reeds, and Taplin Weir barrels and bells.

-“…technical finesse surpassed only by his intuition for musical concept and shape”…. “most exquisite and expressive playing…”
+“…technical finesse surpassed only by his intuition for musical concept and shape…most exquisite and expressive playing…” San Juan Tribune

 Our 2010-2011 Season Finale featured guest conductor, Robert Moody, and soloist, Nathan Williams performing the Copland Concerto for Clarinet and String Orchestra.